-When I go and talk to a girl and ask her, "Do you know your human rights compared to how it was maybe 10 years ago?"
-She says yes...Now, they say they want to be doctors and teachers. - Interview with EM2030 In some cases, the establishment of bylaws has come from direct advocacy by feminist actors and girl advocates.
+In some cases, the establishment of bylaws has come from direct advocacy by feminist actors and girl advocates.
 In 2011, the Girls Empowerment Network (GENET) and Rise Up launched the Stop Child Marriage campaign.
 Girls participating in the campaign in Chiradzulo district successfully lobbied 60 village chiefs to enact bylaws related to child marriage, supported by local civil society including GENET.

 Continuous engagement between local feminist and girls' rights actors and local systems of power has been critical.
 The engagement of traditional leaders as champions has been particularly effective in some communities.
 For example, local leader Chief Kachindamoto annulled around 3,500 child marriages in central Malawi and continues to campaign around the country to end child marriage.
-Chief Kapoloma has championed girls' education in southern Malawi; he claimed to have seen a reduction in local child marriages from 10 to 15 each year, to just 2 in 2017.
-The continued role of feminist and girls' rights actors In 2015, President Mutharika signed the Marriage, Divorce and Family Relations Act, raising the legal age of marriage to 18, and in 2017 some feminist actors
+Chief Kapoloma has championed girls' education in southern Malawi; he claimed to have seen a reduction in local child marriages from 10 to 15 each year, to just two in 2017.

+The continued role of feminist and girls' rights actors

 Poverty and financial stability are major drivers of child marriage.
-If a family is very poor, girls are married off because their families see it as one less thing to worry about.
-Girls are removed from poverty and given a net of safety in marriage. - Interview with EM2030 were instrumental in efforts to secure alignment within the Constitution of Malawi itself.
+If a family is very poor, girls are married off because their families see it as one less thing to worry about. and given a net of safety in

-These national-level successes are significant, and community bylaws continue to be impactful in reducing child marriage.
-At the same time, feminist actors interviewed for this research highlighted the continued need to address underlying social norms and the root causes of child marriage, many of which have been exacerbated by the COVID-19 pandemic and climate change such as school closures, forced displacement, and loss of livelihoods.
-Local entities supporting bylaw enforcement have also reported challenges including 'lack of support from police, cultural beliefs and practices, lack of knowledge regarding the legal marriageable age, and false reporting of children's ages'.
+These national-level successes are Girls are removed from poverty significant, and community bylaws continue to be impactful in reducing marriage. child marriage.
+At the same time, feminist actors interviewed for this - Immaculate Maluza, Human Rights research highlighted the continued need to address underlying social norms and the root causes of child marriage, many of which have been exacerbated by the COVID-19 pandemic and climate change such as school closures, forced displacement, and loss of livelihoods.
+Local entities supporting bylaw enforcement have also reported challenges including "lack of support from police, cultural beliefs and practices, lack of knowledge regarding the legal marriageable age, and false reporting of children's ages".

 These challenges - and the continued high rates of child marriage in Malawi despite recent declines - demonstrate the critical ongoing role of feminist and girls' rights actors, especially at the local level where education and community engagement can be so effective.
 Feminist actors interviewed for this research stressed the need for more and better resources to keep this work going and to continue to reduce child marriage rates in every community across Malawi.

 Even child marriage is a feminist and political issue - it concerns the right to your body, to decide who you should be with, and to sexual pleasure.
 The feminist movement in Malawi, especially the young feminist movement and the grassroots movements, for me, are our hope.
-Except they are not given enough resources. - Interview with EM2030
+Except they are not given enough resources.